 A doctor diagnoses a drug allergy by carefully reviewing your medical history and symptoms.
-If your doctor suspects that you are allergic to an antibiotic such as penicillin, he or she may do a skin test to confirm it.
+If your doctor suspects that you are allergic to an antibiotic such as penicillin, he or she may do a lab or skin test to confirm it.
 However, skin testing does not work for all drugs, and in some cases it can be dangerous.
-If you have had a severe, life-threatening reaction to a particular drug, your doctor will simply rule out that drug as a treatment option for you.
-Conducting an allergy test to determine if the initial reaction was a "true" allergic response isn't worth the risk.
+In rare cases, it may be necessary to test for a drug allergy by actually giving small doses of the suspected medicine.
+But this may trigger a life threatening anaphylactic reaction, so it should only be done under certain circumstances at special allergy centers.
+If you have had a severe, life-threatening reaction to a particular drug, your doctor may simply rule out that drug as a treatment option for you.
+Conducting an allergy test to determine if the initial reaction was a "true" allergic response may not be worth the risk.

 How Are Drug Allergies Treated?